Crest (album)

-Crest is a collaborative studio album by the Swedish musicians Bladee and Ecco2K, released on 17 March 2022 through Year0001.
+Crest is a collaborative studio album by the Swedish rappers Bladee and Ecco2k, released on 17 March 2022 through Year0001.
 It was recorded in Sweden with producer Whitearmor, close to the recording location of the film The Seventh Seal (1957).
 Crest is a progressive pop album featuring Auto-Tune vocals with lyrics addressing themes of love and friendship, and multiple references to Christianity and heaven.
 The track "Girls Just Want to Have Fun" was released as a single in 2020.
-Crest was considered one of the best albums of the year by The Fader and Anthony Fantano and one of the best progressive pop albums of the year by Pitchfork.
+Crest was considered one of the best albums of the year by The Fader and one of the best progressive pop albums of the year by Pitchfork.
 In 2025, it appeared in the UK Independent Albums, UK R&B Albums and UK Record Store charts.

 Background and release

-To record Crest, Bladee, Ecco2K, and Whitearmor, members of the Swedish collective Drain Gang, rented a small red cottage in the south of Sweden close to the cliff-bound beach from The Seventh Seal (1957), a fantasy epic by Ingmar Bergman.
+To record Crest, Bladee, Ecco2k, and Whitearmor, members of the Swedish collective Drain Gang, rented a small red cottage in the south of Sweden close to the cliff-bound beach from The Seventh Seal (1957), a fantasy epic by Ingmar Bergman.
 Whitearmor said that the album was heavily inspired by the film and the Swedish band ABBA.
 The album cover was hand-drawn by Bladee.
 The track "Girls Just Want to Have Fun" was released as a single on 24 February 2020.
 Crest was released as a surprise album on 17 March 2022 via Year0001, amidst Drain Gang's world tour.